 In a bid to address these action items, leading players are progressively adopting innovative technologies and smart network systems to analyze infrastructure lifecycle possibilities.
 Moreover, Asia is anticipated to spearhead the market for Point-of-use (POU) technologies over decades ahead.

-FMI further states that while North America and Europe have been leading the market, these developed regions are expected to lose their value share to East Asia towards the end of forecast period.
+FMI further states that while North America and Europe have been leading the water treatment system market, these developed regions are expected to lose their value share to East Asia towards the end of the forecast period.

 The global market is segmented in detail to cover every aspect of the market and present complete market intelligence to the reader.

 - Disinfectants (UV, Ozone)

 - Process Water/ Water Treatment

 - Waste Water Treatment